 In order to accomplish their work and learning, people often form themselves into small groups and dyads (Engeström, Y. & Toiviainen, H., this volume; Wegerif & De Laat, this volume).
 In the VMT project, we look at the ways in which people form effective groups to accomplish the object of their activity.
 For instance, one person might engage in explanatory narrative and engage others as audience or might offer a proposal on how to proceed and elicit a group acceptance or challenge.
-One might point to an object and construe it as a problem to be understood and solved by a group.
+One might joke or tease in order to engage and sustain others in a joint effort.
+Alternatively, one might point to an object and construe it as a problem to be understood and solved by a group.
 Once a group is constituted, similar social practices are used to make shared sense of the joint activities and available artifacts.